Joe Greenstein: Career

-Personal life and demise
+Personal life and death

 Joe and Leah Greenstein had ten children.

 Greenstein succumbed to cancer on October 8, 1977, at age 84.

 Legacy

 The story of his life has been told by Ed Spielman in the book The Mighty Atom and the documentary film "The Mighty Atom".
 He may be the inspiration for the fictional character of Al Pratt, a costumed crime-fighter who went by the alias of The Atom.
 Joe Greenstein's life and career are also the subject of the 2017 documentary The Mighty Atom.

-Joe's 93-year-old son Mike Greenstein appeared on America's Got Talent in 2014 and successfully pulled a 3,500 lb car with his teeth.
+Joe Greenstein's 93-year-old son Mike Greenstein appeared on America's Got Talent in 2014 and successfully pulled a 3,500 lb car with his teeth.